sidzi/jiit-wkap/README.md

 # jiit-wkap
-## Jaypee Institute of Information Technology Webkiosk Automation app for Professors
+## Webkiosk Automation app for Professors
+This python code automates trivial operations on the Jaypee Institute of Information Technology webkiosk.